 1. An easy way to catch and keep attention

 One interactive and feature-rich chat window can make all the difference.
 Depending on the chat solution, you can grab the customer’s attention with various tricks.
 Chats can be customized with add-ons and other tools to make the conversation more appealing.
 You can also cheer up your chat with GIFs and emojis.
 It’s all up to you how you lead the conversation.

 The best part when it comes to chatting is being able to see if the customer has read your message.
-If there’s no response to your request for feedback, you may want to reflect on the timing and content of the message because here is a clear signal something should change.
+If there’s no response to your request for feedback, you may want to reflect on the timing and content of the message because there is a clear signal something should change.

 When the customer has ended the chat and left you empty-handed, you can use email as a fallback option.
-Send a message using the email address that the customer provided to start the chat, follow up, and close the feedback loop.
+Send a message using the email address that the customer provided to start the chat, follow up, and close the customer feedback loop.
 Write something like: “We had a nice chat, and I’d appreciate it if you’d rate my support.
 You can do so here in an email or dropping by the chat.”
-Don’t forget to underline the possibility of restarting the chat to leave feedback.
+Don’t forget to underline the possibility of restarting the chat to leave customer feedback.